 For information on specific restrictions on computer science passwords, see the Computer Science webpass help page.

-Department standards for strong passwords are given at http://www.cs.unc.edu/cms/help/help-articles/webpass.
-Campus standards are the same, except the department requires at least a 12-character password that you change every 12 months.
+Department password standards are the same as the campus password standards, except the department requires at least a 12-character password that you change every 12 months.
 (Just think “twelve and twelve”.)
 Campus passwords must be at least eight characters, and must be changed every 90 days.
 Research shows the department’s standard is more secure.

 Passwords on laptops, home systems, Macs, and personally administered systems